Mongol incursions in the Holy Roman Empire: Conrad IV's anti-Mongol crusade

 Among those known to have taken a crusader's vow and joined the imperial army are Duke Otto of Brunswick, Archbishop Conrad of Cologne, Count Albert IV of Tyrol, Count Ulrich of Ulten and Count Louis of Helfenstein.
 The geographical spread of these names suggests that the call for a crusade was widely heeded across Germany.
 In his letter of 13 June, Duke Frederick explained that he would not join the crusade because he was already engaged with the Mongols, whom he described as a "hurricane".
 He asked Conrad IV to have crossbows brought to Germany.
 He also advised him to bring knights from Swabia, Franconia, Bavaria and the Rhineland to Austria and direct the knights of Saxony, Meissen and Thuringia to Bohemia.

 The crusader army assembled as planned at Nuremberg and had advanced as far as Weiden by 16 July.
 It is unclear if Conrad was marching toward Bohemia or Austria.
 By this time the Mongols were no longer threatening Germany and consequently the crusade broke up.
 It did not make contact with the Mongols.
 The latest indication that the crusade was ongoing is a charter issued by the count of Tyrol on 20 July.

-According to the Chronicon Wormatiense and the Gesta Treverorum, with the exception of Bishop Landolf of Worms, the bishops and princes divided the money collected for the crusade between themselves.
+According to the Chronicon Wormatiense and the Gesta Treverorum, most of the bishops and princes divided the money collected for the crusade between themselves.
+The exception was Bishop Landolf of Worms, who, according to the Chronicon, returned the donations after the crusade was called off.
 The rebellion of Conrad's regent in Germany, Siegfried of Mainz, who defected to the papal party, was probably the immediate cause of Conrad's decision to end the crusade.
 Although the crusade had not met the Mongols in battle, the Annales sancti Trudperti, followed by the Annales Zwifaltenses, attributes the Mongols' subsequent retreat from Europe to the intimidating German army.
 Nationalist modern historians in Germany or Austria have also fallen on such explanations.
 In reality, the Mongols probably did not invade Germany in force because their objective was merely to punish the Hungarian king for giving protection to the Cumans.